alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 }
 ```

-These additions create a private varible for royalty recipient address, define that address as the contract owner in the constructor, and create an `onlyOwner` function to update the recipient in the future.
-If you don't need this flexibility, feel free to delete the variable, contructor definition, and functions, and replace `_recipient` in the `royaltyInfo` function with a static public address for the intended recipient.
+These additions create a private varible for royalty recipient address, define that address as the contract owner upon deployment in the constructor, and create an `onlyOwner` function to update that recipient address in the future.
+If you don't need this flexibility, feel free to delete the variable, constructor definition, and `setRoyalties` functions, and replace `_recipient` in the `royaltyInfo` function with a static public address for the desired recipient.

 ### OpenSea-specific changes

-The OpenSea additions supplement with contracts with whitelisting, meta-transactions, token metadata override, and contract-level metadata.
+These OpenSea additions enable whitelisting, meta-transactions, a permanent metadata event, token metadata override, and contract-level metadata.
+Some of these additions may be redundant given recent OpenSea infrastructure changes, but to cover all bases, we pieced together and implemented each per OpenSea's developer docs.

 **Whitelisting in `ERC1155.sol`**:
 ```